Rescue Mission: A Short Story

 “Don’t worry, young man,” he panted, “Just a few more feet up and safety will be within reach.”

-He received a nod and half smile even though he knew the youth could not understand a word he said.
+He received a nod and half-smile even though he knew the youth did not understand a word he said.

-With the lad’s cooperation, the leather straps were soon around both of them and Aremon was busy tightening the binds.
-Relief was already showing on the dust baked features of the two rescuers as the weight of the lad begun easing from their arms and sides.
-Soon, they would be on their way up again.
+With the lad’s cooperation, the leather straps were soon secured around both their torsos and Aremon now busied himself with tightening the binds.
+Relief was already showing on the dust-baked features of the two rescuers above him as the weight of the lad begun easing from their arms and sides.
+Within a short time, they would be on their way up again.

-Three pairs of eyes watched hopefully, patiently, as Aremon worked on the binds.
+Three pairs of eyes watched patiently, as Aremon worked on the final binds.

 Then it happened.

-As he twisted to make an adjustment, his left foot slid off the crevice making him lose his balance.
-This caught him off guard and he reached out to steady himself, clinging onto a protruding rock as yet another gust of wind swept by.
-As he held up the lad with one hand and steadied himself with the other, he tried to slip his foot back into the crevice.
-But the binds had not been fully tightened and he had felt the straps around him loosen in those brief moments.
+As he did so, his left foot slid off the crevice.
+This motion caught him off guard and he reached out to steady himself, clinging onto a protruding rock as yet another gust of wind swept by.

 Stretching his arms and clinging onto the cracks above his head, he let go of the rope for a few seconds as he hoisted his body upward for leverage.
-Falling pebbles and dust particles had him momentarily blinded and he blinked several times as he pushed himself up.
+Falling pebbles and dust particles had him momentarily blinded and he blinked several times in the effort.

 The rocky support above him was unable to bear his weight and without warning broke off in his hands.
-The binds came undone and though the youth was held by the other rescuers, he himself was slipping down through his own gear!
+The binds came undone and though the youth again in the arms of the other rescuers, he himself was slipping down through his own gear!
 He grabbed at the rope but it was no longer where it had been.

 His hands clutched at empty air.